SneghaA/ai---llm---testing---tool/README.md

 # 🤖 AI LLM Evaluation Tool

 ## 🚀 Overview
-A Python-based framework to evaluate, compare, and monitor responses from Large Language Models (LLMs).
+Built a Python-based framework to evaluate, compare, and monitor responses from Large Language Models (LLMs) using real test cases.
+It runs prompts from a dataset, score responses, and checks for hallucinations.
-This tool automates prompt testing, scoring, hallucination detection, and model performance analysis.

 ---